 - Using hints within the tool to make discovery fun and rewarding, and releasing the support documents needed.

 For instance, social media management tool DrumUp uses hints and dialogue boxes to explain what some features within the app are supposed to do.

 5. Build an optimized email outreach schedule

-When users successfully interact with your tool or accomplish something, they should be met with some form of celebration.
-The goal is to create the same type of satisfaction you feel when friends like your posts on Facebook, for important tasks/actions on your tool.
+The idea is simple; users should find your tool easy and fun to use.When users accomplish something, greet them with a celebration.
+The goal is to create the same kind of satisfaction for important tasks/actions in your tool as you feel when friends like your posts on Facebook.

 - Aim at creating an experience that inspires, excites and emotionally rewards users.

-“Your most unhappy customers are your greatest source of leaning.” – Bill Gates
+“Your most unhappy customers are your greatest source of learning.” – Bill Gates

 Of course you want to build the best product possible, but you’ll never do that on the first try.
 Developing a usable product is an ongoing process that will go through hundreds of iterations, requiring user feedback and effective internal communication.Saas companies should aim to foster a motivational atmosphere where people work together to create an amazing user experience.
 Take on board feedback from users, whether it’s positive or negative, so you can see what is going well and where to improve.
 Negative feedback is good.
 It will only serve to improve your product.
 Taking regular feedback is needed to create a better SaaS user experience.